johngt99/johngt99/README.md

 # 💫 About Me:
-I'm currently looking to work
+🔭I'm currently looking to work

 ## 🌐 Socials: